ksheersagaragrawal/ImageEncryption/README.md

 2. Running the code:
       1. Run the ImageEncryption.py file
-      2. To change the image that is being encrypted change the path of the image mentioned in the line number 56
+      2. To change the image that is being encrypted change the path of the image mentioned in line number 56
       3. This will generate the actual image that is being used
       4. Encrypted image will be shown
       5. Decrypted image using the actual key will be shown